 Friday, December 6 – start time to be confirmed.

 Richmond Village Santa Claus Parade

-Saturday, December 1, starting at 11:00 am.
-Later that night at 6 pm, enjoy the annual â€œLighting of the Park.â€
+Saturday, December 7, starting at 11:00 am.
+Parade runs from Perth St, south on McBean St, then left on Burke St. Later that night at 6 pm, enjoy the annual â€œLighting of the Park.â€

 Manotick Christmas Parade

 Saturday, December 7, starting at 1:00 pm.
 Parade runs from the Manotick Arena down Manotick Main Street.
 This is our favourite of the season! 😉

 Saturday, December 7, starting at 1:00 pm.
 Floats gather on Baillie Ave and runs along Bayview to Len Purcell then winds up at the community centre for hot dogs, Santa, and hot chocolate.
 Be sure to check out the Christmas Craft Fair, Silent Auction, Outdoor Hockey Registration, and the return of the Learn to Skate program.
 Bring your non-perishable food item for the West Carleton Food Bank.

 Saturday December 7, starting at 1 pm.